hwayne/learntla-v2/docs/core/pluscal.rst

 We're modeling time here, so there are restrictions on where we can place the labels.
 We'll recap all of the label rules `at the end <label_rules_summary>`.

-First, **all statements must belong to a label.** This means, among other things, that you miust always start the algorithm with a label.
+First, **all statements must belong to a label.** This means, among other things, that you must always start the algorithm with a label.

 Second, **any variable can only be updated once per label.** Remember, each label only represents one single instant of time.
 If the variable is updated twice, that means it's gone through two separate values in a single instant of time, meaning... it's not an instant of time anymore.